nationalparkservice/places-tracing-guide/README.md

 - Content updates/additions based on changes to data schema
   - [X] Rename/add new presets
   - [X] Reword road language to be more park-specific
+  - [X] Reorganize trails
+  - [ ] Add note re: how trail "approved uses" translate to specific presets
   - [ ] Remove "Optional fields" from Crosswalk
-  - [X] Reorganize trails
-  - [ ] Add specific trail types (including "Ferry Route")
+- [ ] Highlight `NPS Unit Code` (including being lowercase only)
+- [ ] Highlight `nps:` tags (primary key(s) coming in from GIS seeds)
+- [ ] Note using POIs for wayfinding/routing (so do not add a point to a restricted parking lot, building, etc)
+- [X] Remove links to OSM wikis
+- [X] Remove underlying tags tabs (to be included in Technical User Documentation)
+- [X] Change optional field presentation from tag to title as displayed in editor
+- [X] Update optional fields per preset, in order as displayed in Editor
 - Redo/add new gifs:
   - [ ] Lodge (gif is currently showing a feature that should be "Lodging")
   - [ ] Lodging (use same area as currently for "Lodge")